approximately-equal/kingmaker-thesis/contents/matter/results.typ

   #image("../../assets/across_cohesion.svg")
 ] <across-cohesion>

-The identity tactic has a 50--50 chance of A winning when the $phi.alt = 1-phi.alt = 0.5$, which is what we expect.
+The identity tactic has a 50--50 chance of $A$ winning when the $phi.alt = 1-phi.alt = 0.5$, which is what we expect.
 With the cohesion parameters equal, the two voting blocs create ballots in exactly symmetric ways, making the winner an even split between $A$ and $B$.
 In this setup, $C$ never wins at any cohesion level.

 Looking at the actual strategies, they do in fact work, giving Democrats an edge even with lower cohesion levels.
-Given that the proportion of wins is 50% at $phi.alt approx 0.45$, we can interpret these strategies as making up for a 5% weaker cohesion (with respect to the Mallows model).
+Given that the proportion of wins is 50% at $phi.alt approx 0.45$.

 Also consider that these strategies all have the _same_ effect.
-In fact the effect is _exactly_ the same, because the RNG is seeded and deterministic.
+In fact the effect is _exactly_ the same, because the randomness (RNG) is seeded and deterministic.
 The slight difference is just added jitter for improved legibility.

 This fact makes sense only because the election is so simple, and would not hold up in more complex scenarios.
-Speaking of...

 == Across Tactics